 ID Management Measure Timing Responsibility Reference NV1 The approved hours of work, the name of the site/project manager, the responsible managing company, its address and 24-hour contact phone number for any inquiries, including construction/noise complaints will be displayed at the site, typically near site entrance points.
-Pre-construction and during construction Contractor's Community Liaison Manager (CLM) Best practice Notification of potentially affected people and the relevant Council about construction commencement, out-of-hours works, and high noise works will occur in accordance with the Construction Community Communication Strategy and will detail the following at least 14 days prior to commencement of relevant works; Pre-construction and during construction Contractor's CLM REMM 5J N (0 Nature of the construction stages NV2 Hours of work Duration of noisier activities Measures to minimise noise impacts The Project website, information and response lines, email distribution list and any applicable community-based forums will also be utilised for this purpose.
+Pre-construction and during construction Contractor's Community Liaiso Manager (CLM) Best practice n NV2 Notification of potentially affected people and the relevant Council about construction commencement, out-of-hours works, and high noise works will occur in accordance with the Construction Community Communication Strategy and will detail the following at leas 14 days prior to commencement of relevant works; Pre-construction and during t construction Contractor's CLM REMM 5J Nature of the construction stages Hours of work Duration of noisier activities Measures to minimise noise impacts • The Project website, information and response lines, email distribution list and any applicable community-based forums will also be utilised for this purpose.
 NV3 In the event of any noise or vibration related complaint or adverse comment from the community, noise and ground vibration levels (as relevant) will be investigated.
 Remedial action will be implemented where feasible and reasonable.
 The procedures for managing complaints will be provided within the Construction Community Communication Strategy.
-Construction Contractor's Construction Manager (CM) REMM 5Q REMM 5R Section 4.6 Where feasible and reasonable, plant and equipment will be selected, operated and maintained to minimise noise and vibration, including; During construction Contractor's EM Site Supervisor REMM 5F, 5L, 5N, Select plant and equipment based on least noise and vibration emission levels 21.0 0 0 0 0 0 0 0 0 Best practice NV4 Use of low vibration generating equipment/vibration dampeners or alternative construction methodology where necessary Use of noise source controls, such as the use of residential class mufflers (where feasible), to reduce noise from all plant and equipment including excavators and trucks
+Construction Contractor's Construction Manager (CM) REMM 5Q REMM 5R Section 4.6 NV4 Where feasible and reasonable, plant and equipment will be selected, operated and maintained to minimise noise and vibration, including; During construction Contractor's EM Site Supervisor REMM 5F, 5L, 5N, Select plant and equipment based on least noise and vibration emission levels Best practice Use of low vibration generating equipment/vibration dampeners or alternative construction methodology where necessary

-ID Mana gement Measure Timing Responsibility Reference • Maintenance, repair or replacement of plant and equipment if it becomes noisy • Use of quietest suitable and available construction equipment • Use of silenced generators and compressors • Ensuring road plates are properly installed and maintained • Use of non-tonal movement alarms in place of reversing beepers, or alternatives such as reversing cameras and proximity alarms, unless tonal alarms are considered to be required for safety purposes.
-All pla will b ant and equipment used at the site or to monitor the performance of the development e; • maintained in a proper and efficient condition • operated with all engine covers and hatches closed as instructed by the manufacturer • operated in a proper and efficient manner. e feasible and reasonable, the following work practices will be adopted to minimise and vibration; During construction Contractor's EM Site Supervisor REMM 5C, 5G, 5H, 5I, • Where practical, undertake the noisiest works during standard hours 2.22 2.04 2.22 5M, 5O • Avoid simultaneous operation of noisy plant • Maximise the offset distance between noisy plant and adjacent sensitive receptors • Throttle down or switch off plant when not in use NV5 • Examine and implement where feasible and reasonable, alternative work practices that generate less noise • All drivers and operators will adhere to speed limits and other signposted instructions • Noise-emitting plant to be directed away from sensitive receivers, or behind barriers where reasonable and practicable to do so • "Clustering" of noisy plant or processes will be limited • Adhere to the safe working distances identified in the MPW 2/3 CNVMP for vibration
+- Use of noise source controls, such as the use of residential class mufflers (where feasible), to reduce noise from all plant and equipment including excavators and trucks - Maintenance, repair or replacement of plant and equipment if it becomes noisy - Use of quietest suitable and available construction equipment - Use of silenced generators and compressors - Ensuring road plates are properly installed and maintained - Use of non-tonal movement alarms in place of reversing beepers, or alternatives such as reversing cameras and proximity alarms, unless tonal alarms are considered to be required for safety purposes.

+All plant and equipment used at the site or to monitor the performance of the development will be;

+- maintained in a proper and efficient condition - operated with all engine covers and hatches closed as instructed by the manufacturer - operated in a proper and efficient manner.

+NV5 Where feasible and reasonable, the following work practices will be adopted to minimise noise and vibration; During construction Contractor's EM Site Supervisor REMM 5C, 5G, 5H, 5I, 5M, 5O Where practical, undertake the noisiest works during standard hours Avoid simultaneous operation of noisy plant Maximise the offset distance between noisy plant and adjacent sensitive receptors Throttle down or switch off plant when not in use - Examine and implement where feasible and reasonable, alternative work practices

+Examine and implement where feasible and reasonable, alternative work practices that generate less noise